Battle of Taegu: Carpet bombing

-On August 14, General MacArthur ordered Lieutenant General George E. Stratemeyer to conduct a carpet bombing of a 27 sqmi rectangular area on the west side of the Naktong River opposite the ROK 1st Division.
+On August 14, MacArthur ordered Lieutenant general George E. Stratemeyer to conduct a carpet bombing of a 27 sqmi rectangular area on the west side of the Naktong River opposite the ROKA 1st Division.
 Intelligence estimates placed the greatest concentrations of enemy troops in this area, some estimates being as high as four KPA divisions and several armored regiments, totalling 40,000 men, who were reportedly using the area to stage their attack on Taegu.
-General Gay, commanding the 1st Cavalry Division, repeatedly requested that the bombing include the area northeast of Waegwan.
+Gay, commanding the 1st Cavalry Division, repeatedly requested that the bombing include the area northeast of Waegwan.
 This request was denied because of fear that bombing there might cause casualties among the 1st Cavalry and ROK 1st Division troops.
 Stratemeyer did not think his aircraft could successfully carpet bomb an area larger than 3 mi square but he complied with MacArthur's order anyway.

 At 11:58, on August 16, the first of the 98 B-29 Superfortresses of the 19th, 22nd, 92nd, 98th and 307th Bomber Groups arrived over the target area from their Far East Air Force bases in Japan and Okinawa.
 The last planes cleared the target at 12:24.
 The bombers from 10,000 ft dropped approximately 960 tons of 500- and 1,000-pound bombs.
 The attack had required the entirety of the FEAF bombing component, and they had dropped 3,084 500 lb bombs and 150 1000 lb bombs.
 This comprised the largest USAF operation since the Battle of Normandy in World War II.

-General Walker reported to General MacArthur the next day that the damage done to the KPA by the bombing could not be evaluated because of smoke and dust, and ground forces could not reach it because of KPA fire.
+Walker reported to MacArthur the next day that the damage done to the KPA by the bombing could not be evaluated because of smoke and dust, and ground forces could not reach it because of KPA fire.
 Information obtained later from KPA prisoners revealed the enemy divisions the Far East Command thought to be still west of the Naktong had already crossed to the east side and were not in the bombed area.
 No evidence was found that the bombing killed a single KPA soldier.
 However, the bombing seems to have destroyed a significant number of KPA artillery batteries.
 The UN ground and air commanders opposed future massive carpet bombing attacks unless there was precise information on an enemy concentration and the situation was critical.
 Instead, they recommended fighter-bombers and dive bombers would better support ground forces.
 They subsequently canceled a second bombing of an area east of the Naktong scheduled for August 19.